Manila–Cavite Expressway: Segment 5

+Segment 5 of the expressway was proposed in the 1990s, and the extension would have been a 4 km extension from Kawit to the intersection of EPZA Diversion Road in Noveleta.
+However, the route was revised when the development of CALAX started in the 2010s.

-Metro Pacific Investments Corporation submitted a proposal to the Toll Regulatory Board to extend the expressway from Kawit to Noveleta, as well as an extension further west up to Tanza and north up to Cavite City.
+In 2018, Metro Pacific Investments Corporation submitted a proposal to the Toll Regulatory Board to extend the expressway from Kawit to Noveleta, as well as an extension further west up to Tanza and north up to Cavite City.
 The 9.5 km extension is estimated to cost ₱22.5 billion.
 A part of the R1 Expressway Extension project that includes the existing Segment 4 (Zapote–Kawit segment), the project proposal also includes a spur road accommodating vehicles from the Cavite Export Processing Zone.

 Sangley Point extension

 A proposal to extend the expressway from Kawit to Sangley Point Airport in Cavite City was submitted to the Department of Public Works and Highways in 2017 by CAVITEx Holdings, Inc. The proposed project aims to construct a 4.63 km viaduct.
 Its cost is yet to be determined as it awaits approval from the government.
 It is not to be confused with Segment 5.3, which will branch from Noveleta to Cavite City.